Multiparameter estimation for qubit states with collective measurements: a case study: Discussion

-Additional remark: We realize that there is a recent work (to appear soon) by J. O. de Almeida et al. \cite{Jessica2021} on estimation of the separation and relative intensity of two incoherent point sources, which explores similar idea of collective ``angular momentum" measurements.
+Additional remark: We realize that there is a recent work by J. O. de Almeida et al. \cite{Jessica2021} on estimation of the separation and relative intensity of two incoherent point sources, which explores similar idea of collective ``angular momentum" measurements.